-- If applying Early Decision I, send first quarter or semester grades no later than the last week of November
+- If applying Early Decision I, send first quarter or trimester grades no later than the last week of November

 - If applying Early Decision II, send first semester or trimester grades no later than the third week in January

 - If applying Regular Decision, send first semester or trimester grades by the middle of February

 - If applying from abroad, send predicted grades

 - TOEFL scores if English is not your first language or if English is not the language in which you receive instruction at school.